 According to legend, Yamuna was a great favourite of her father Lord Surya.
 After the children, Yama and Yamuna were born, Sanjna left her sister Chaaya in her place pretending to be her, and returned to her parents’ home, as she could not bear the Sun’s intense brightness.
 Once, Chaaya was not very compassionate towards Sanjna’s children.
 Yama, unable to tolerate Chaaya’s cruelty any longer, stamped her foot hard.
 Enraged by this, Chaaya cursed Yama that he would lose his foot.
 Yamuna his beloved sister could not bear this injustice.
 She came to Earth and prayed for the curse to be revoked.
 Yamuna was devastated and she kept weeping.
 It is said her tears became the River Yamuna.
 It is believed that anyone dipping in the Yamuna is spared a painful death.

 In memory of this profound love between brother and sister, "Bhai Dooj" is celebrated in various parts of the country.
 Sisters pray for their brothers to have a long life and brothers vow to look after and protect their sisters.

 Kalindi and Lord Krishna

-.
+River Yamuna is next only to the River Ganga in her sacredness.
+According to the legends, Vasudeva was crossing the Yamuna while carrying baby Krishna.
+He was seeking a safe place at Gokul on the other bank from Mathura.
 It was then that Krishna fell into the river.
 The dust of his lotus feet is said to have sanctified Yamuna.
-Since this blissful touch of the Lords feet, Yamuna claims to be holier than the Ganges River.
+Since this blissful touch of the Lord’s feet, Yamuna claims to be holier than the Ganges River.